Peaks Challenge Falls Creek: 2013

 In 2013 1300 started but only 83% finished.
 This year the route was changed due to the road to Mt Hotham subsiding as a consequence of bush fires and heavy rain.
 Instead the route was Tawonga gap, Mt Buffalo and the front of Falls Creek.
 The large number of people not finishing was mainly due to the extreme heat experienced in the day (in excess of 38 °C in the afternoon).

 The winner was Stephen Cunningham with a time of 7:23:28.

 2014

 In 2014 the event was sold out and 1781 riders started, 92% completing the ride inside the time limit. the course this year was the traditional route once more in ideal riding conditions.
 For the second year in a row, the winner was Stephen Cunningham with a time of 7:36:05.

 2015

 The event has been renamed to "Falls Creek Peaks Challenge", and was again sold out.
 1,895 started the event, with a 93% completion rate.
 The male winner was Andrew Bryant with a time of 7:13:00, which at the time was a new Peaks Challenge record.
 The female winner was Tanya Freschi with a time of 8:21:54.

-2016
+2016-2018

 On Sunday 13 March, 2016, nearly 2,000 riders tackled Australia's toughest one-day challenge, Peaks Challenge Falls Creek.
+88% of participants completed the course within the 13 hour deadline.
+In 2017 and 2018 over 1500 riders raced in Peaks Challenge Falls Creek.